jackrobertscott/hobson-180221/README.md

 npm install --save hobson
 ```

-Mongoose is required as it gives us awesome schema validation features.
+[Mongoose](https://github.com/Automattic/mongoose) **is required** as it gives us awesome schema validation features.

 ```sh
 npm install --save mongoose
 ```

+###### Other options may be supported in the future.

 ## Usage

-Takes advantage of the awesome powers of mongoose for defining schemas and models.
+Hobson takes advantage of the awesome powers of Mongoose for defining schemas and models.

+1. Create your Mongoose schema

 ```js
 const mongoose = require('mongoose');